argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 | [`application.yaml`](application.yaml) | Application | Example application spec |
 | [`project.yaml`](project.yaml) | AppProject | Example project spec |

+!!!warning "A note about ConfigMap resources"
+    Be sure to annotate your ConfigMap resources using the label `app.kubernetes.io/part-of: argocd`, otherwise ArgoCD will not be able to use them.

 ## Applications

 The Application CRD is the Kubernetes resource object representing a deployed application instance